iChris/chrisennsdotcom/src/pages/uses.md

 title: Uses
 date: 2020-04-13
 permalink: /uses/
+metaDesc: What I'm using for work and fun on my computer in 2021.
+socialImage: /images/img_8111.jpg
 ---

 Inspired by <a href="https://wesbos.com/uses/">Wes Bos' /Uses/ page</a>, I thought I'd create one of my own.

 Feel free to ask any questions in the comments at the bottom of the page or <a href="https://twitter.com/ichris">on Twitter</a>.
 Most stuff doesn't have affiliate links included but some does.

+## Current Desk View

 ### Editor + Terminal